Tag: Trump

 The Friday night-Saturday morning installment:

 Dumped like a dog?
 Does Trump have a habit of dumping dogs?
 Where, by the roadside?
 In Central Park?
 In the East River?
 Or maybe he means “dog” aka “ugly woman” who gets dumped because ugly.
-Anyway, all very dignified and presidential, announcing that a book he hasn’t read is boring and that it’s untruthful when … Read the rest
+Anyway, all very dignified and presidential, announcing that a book he hasn’t read is boring and that it’s untruthful when it isn’t and when he’s the world’s biggest liar, plus abusing Bannon who used to be his bestie.

 Don is universally agreed to be an idiot but hey, he can still destroy all the coasts.